vrugtehagel/yozo.ooo/src/docs/live/change/index.md

 ### Old attribute value

-In the native custom elements API, authors can use the `attributeChangedCallback()` to listen to changes in attribute values.
+In the native custom elements API, authors can use the `attributeChangedCallback()`{js} to listen to changes in attribute values.
 The lifecycle callback does not only expose the attribute name and new value, but also its old value.
 This behavior is often not directly useful, but can be replicated using the `change`{str} event together with the `$.$attributes`{js} object that is exposed on the component's state variable [`$`](/docs/components/$/).
 Specifically,

 ```yz
 <title>log-changes</title>